Teleprinter: Early developments (1835–1846)

-There were a number of parallel developments on both sides of the Atlantic Ocean.
 In 1835 Samuel Morse devised a recording telegraph, and Morse code was born.
 Morse's instrument used a current to displace the armature of an electromagnet, which moved a marker, therefore recording the breaks in the current.
-Cooke & Wheatstone received a British patent covering telegraphy in 1837 and a second one in 1840 which described a type-printing telegraph with steel type fixed at the tips of petals of a rotating brass daisy-wheel, struck by an "electric hammer" to print Roman letters through carbon paper onto a moving paper tape.
+William Fothergill Cooke and Charles Wheatstone received a British patent covering telegraphy in 1837 and a second one in 1840 which described a type-printing telegraph with steel type fixed at the tips of petals of a rotating brass daisy-wheel, struck by an "electric hammer" to print Roman letters through carbon paper onto a moving paper tape.
 In 1841 Alexander Bain devised an electromagnetic printing telegraph machine.
 It used pulses of electricity created by rotating a dial over contact points to release and stop a type-wheel turned by weight-driven clockwork; a second clockwork mechanism rotated a drum covered with a sheet of paper and moved it slowly upwards so that the type-wheel printed its signals in a spiral.
 The critical issue was to have the sending and receiving elements working synchronously.
 Bain attempted to achieve this using centrifugal governors to closely regulate the speed of the clockwork.
 It was patented, along with other devices, on April 21, 1841.

 By 1846, the Morse telegraph service was operational between Washington, D.C., and New York.
 Royal Earl House patented his printing telegraph that same year.
 He linked two 28-key piano-style keyboards by wire.
 Each piano key represented a letter of the alphabet and when pressed caused the corresponding letter to print at the receiving end.
 A "shift" key gave each main key two optional values.
 A 56-character typewheel at the sending end was synchronised to coincide with a similar wheel at the receiving end.
 If the key corresponding to a particular character was pressed at the home station, it actuated the typewheel at the distant station just as the same character moved into the printing position, in a way similar to the (much later) daisy wheel printer.
 It was thus an example of a synchronous data transmission system.
 House's equipment could transmit around 40 instantly readable words per minute, but was difficult to manufacture in bulk.
 The printer could copy and print out up to 2,000 words per hour.
 This invention was first put in operation and exhibited at the Mechanics Institute in New York in 1844.